geeknik/my-awesome-stars/README.md

 - [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native search engine for observability.
 An open-source alternative to Datadog, Elasticsearch, Loki, and Tempo.
 - [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search API that fits effortlessly into your apps, websites, and workflow
 - [borgo-lang/borgo](https://github.com/borgo-lang/borgo) - Borgo is a statically typed language that compiles to Go.
-- [evilsocket/nerve](https://github.com/evilsocket/nerve) - Instrument any LLM to do actual stuff.
+- [evilsocket/nerve](https://github.com/evilsocket/nerve) - Create LLM agents without writing code.
 - [qarmin/czkawka](https://github.com/qarmin/czkawka) - Multi functional app to find duplicates, empty folders, similar images etc.
 - [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
 - [SilasMarvin/lsp-ai](https://github.com/SilasMarvin/lsp-ai) - LSP-AI is an open-source language server that serves as a backend for AI-powered functionality, designed to assist and empower software engineers, not replace them.